holehouse-lab/idpseminars.github.io/_pages/about.md

 IDPSeminars was founded in May 2020 by [Magnus Kjaergaard (Aarhus University)](http://www.biophysics.dk/) and [Alex Holehouse (Washington University School of Medicine)](http://holehouse.wustl.edu), initially as a response to the pandemic.
 In the years that followed, the IDP community has continued to attend the seminars with great enthusiasm.
 As such, the seminars continued, shifting from bi-weekly to monthly.
 In Oct 2024, Magnus and Alex passed the reins of IDPSeminars over to Jackie and Lucia, although they are still involved in technical and advisory capacities behind the scenes.

 ## When are the talks?
-Seminars will be held on Thursdays at various times (depending on your timezone - summer) [last updated June 2025; sorry Davide!].
+Seminars will be held on Thursdays at various times (depending on your timezone - summer) [last updated August 2025].

 **Los Angeles**: 10:00 AM - **Chicago**: 12:00 PM  - **New York**: 1:00 PM